akshitamathur/rbc-app/README.md

 ## Updates

-No updates have been made to the initally submitted code for the code challenge.
+No updates have been made to the initially submitted code for the code challenge.

-> ***Note:*** The only changes that were made were to the image paths after the project was deployed to Vercel as they would not show up otherwise.
+> ***Note:*** The only changes made were to the image paths after the project was deployed to Vercel, as they would not show up otherwise, and the addition of Vercel Analytics.
+The Analytics is only set up to provide base data such as page visits, unique visitors, and bounce rate.
+No personal data is collected from this.